DavidZemon/jumpstart/README.md

 arguments) to quickly generate a project with only minor changes from the default template.
 This can be useful for any number of reasons, including comparing exactly what changes when a specific option is modified.

+### Provide your own license text

+Though the working directory is expected to be empty, there is an exception built into jumpstart which allows a file with license text to exist in the working directory.
+Use this as an easy way to provide your own license text via the `--license` argument.